 That is why it was called Babel--because there the LORD confused the language of the whole world.
 From there the LORD scattered them over the face of the whole earth.

 The image of God is strange here -- God "comes down", as if He were indeed up in clouds, just above the buildings.
-God says, "Let us [prevent this]."
-Is the Hebrew plural?
+This fits the cosmology of the ANE, in which God (or the gods) had a throne above the clouds, looking down on the disk of the earth.

-This passage is describes the frustrating and problematic diversity of languages.
+This passage describes the frustrating and problematic diversity of languages.
 The passage parallels Genesis 10:4-5 where a dispersion of "maritime peoples", descendants of Javan, spread out with their own clans and their own languages.

 This is the account of Shem.
 Two years after the flood, when Shem was 100 years old, he became the father of Arphaxad.
 And after he became the father of Arphaxad, Shem lived 500 years and had other sons and daughters.